Change Tuplets dialog box

 • Beam Side • Note Side • Above • Below.
 When Manual is selected

-in this pop-up
+in this drop-down

 list, Finale uses the settings from the Document Options-Tuplets to position